Administrative Burden Baseline: 2021 Update

-All federal regulations administered by Global Affairs Canada that have requirements that impose administrative burden on business are identified below.
-The total June 30, 2014 Administrative Burden Baseline count was 2809.
+All federal regulations administered by Global Affairs Canada whose requirements impose an administrative burden on business are identified below.
+The total 2014 ABB count was 2809.

 For more information: